 - Play: Shorten Program Increments Over Time.
 As teams become more decoupled form each other it is possible to have smaller, shorter planning events with fewer teams in each.

 Phase 3: Align teams to business stakeholders and implement agile budgeting

 - Play: Use strategies, initiatives and MBIs to implement the higher levels of SAFe in a simpler more effective manner.
 Many organizations start and stop with Essential SAFe because the higher levels are too complicated to adopt.
 But the concepts and actions at these higher levels are essential (pun intended) for most organizations, even small ones.
 MBIs provide an opportunity to implement the entire value stream, even for smaller organizations,

-- Play Set: Create a network of semi-autonomous, cross-functional team or groups of teams using dedicated product teams.
+- Play Set: Create a network of semi-autonomous, cross-functional team or groups of teams using focused solution teams.

 - Play: Align network to business stakeholders.
 This implements John Kotter’s dual operating system that SAFe suggests.
-To achieve this you need to decompose your ARTs into dedicated product teams.
+To achieve this you need to decompose your ARTs into focused solution teams.
 This also allows for Agile budgeting.

 Phase 4: Lean Management and Guided Continuous Improvement